A study published by Gartner Group suggests that 80% of a business’s future revenue will be generated from 20% of its customers.

 Humans are prone to making mistakes, especially when it comes to grammar or orthography, and that’s totally fine.
 However, businesses should attempt to minimize the possibility of miswritten words slipping through emails, messages, and other forms of B2C interaction.
 Customer service templates are a great way to achieve that.

 By developing a set of high-quality templates, you can ensure that your customers will be receiving spotless emails checked by top editing services beforehand that will swiftly address their issues.

 If there is an opportunity to eliminate unnecessary tasks for your employee’s workday, doing so will be greatly appreciated.
-Workers love it when their employers respect their time and allow them to dedicate their time on the things that actually matter.
+Workers love it when their employers respect their time and allow them to dedicate their time to the things that actually matter.

-Consumers have high expectations in regards to response times.
+Consumers have high expectations in regards to response time.
 According to a report published by Harvard Business Review, the vast majority of businesses take too long to respond to customer requests.
 The average response time among the audited companies was 42 hours, which is, quite frankly, too long.
 Reacting quickly will give you a considerable competitive edge.